 (c) to our external auditors;

-(e) to our third party technology providers (such as our data storage providers).
+(e) to our third-party technology providers (such as our data storage providers); and

-6.6 Otherwise, we will only disclose personal information to third parties if permitted by the Privacy Act.
+6.6 Otherwise, we will only disclose personal data to third parties if permitted by the Privacy Act or the GDPR if the data relates to EU citizens.

-7.2 We take reasonable steps to ensure that the overseas providers are accessing the information in a secure manner, and in a way that is compliant with the APPs.
+7.2 We take reasonable steps to ensure that the overseas providers are accessing the information in a secure manner, and in a way that is compliant with the APPs and the GDPR.

-What kinds of credit information may we collect?
+What kinds of credit data may we collect?

-8.1 In the course of providing accounting or financial services to you, we may collect and hold the following kinds of credit information:
+8.1 In the course of providing accounting or financial services to you, we may collect and hold the following kinds of credit data:

 (c) your repayment history;